emmanuelkaringi/linuxupskillchallenge/journal/day1.md

+This Journal contains Day 1 (Get to know your server) and Day 2 (Basic Navigation)

 # Day 1 - Get to know your server, Basic navigation

 ### RTFM (Reading the manual is the first thing)